A complex function is continuous at if

 Yet is complex differentiable nowhere.
 Continuity is much weaker than differentiability in the complex setting.

-This is in striking contrast to the real-variable case, where continuous-but-nowhere-differentiable functions (like the Weierstrass function) are pathological and rare.
-In the complex setting, continuous-but-nowhere-differentiable is typical — any smooth function involving , , , or in an essential way will be of this kind.
+Contrast the real-variable case, where continuous-but-nowhere-differentiable functions (like the Weierstrass function) are pathological and rare.
+In the complex setting that behaviour is the norm: any smooth function involving , , , or in a real way will be continuous but not differentiable.

 Differentiability implies continuity

-The converse — continuity does not imply differentiability — fails dramatically.
-But complex differentiability does imply continuity:
+The converse fails badly (continuity does not imply differentiability), but complex differentiability does imply continuity:

 So any analytic function is continuous on its domain of analyticity.

-Continuity is the prerequisite for asking deeper questions.
-The Complex derivative requires more than continuity.
-Cauchy’s theorem and the Cauchy integral formula require analyticity.
-But you can’t even begin to define integration of a complex function along a contour without continuity along that contour — so this is the entry-level regularity.
+Continuity is the weakest regularity worth having.
+The Complex derivative needs more, and Cauchy’s theorem needs full analyticity.
+But you can’t define a contour integral of without continuity along the contour, so this is the floor.